OsherElhadad/WhatsAppAndroid/README.md

 * In order to open the app, open the cloned project on your andorid studio and click play.

 ## Log-In Activity

 * This is the home activity which allows you to log-in to the system and start chatting with your friends!
 * In case you are not already signed, you can click the round button below the log-in button and sign-up.
 * When successfully logged-in, you will be navigated to the contact list screen.
+* On the left top corener you have a settings button to nevigate to it's activity.

 ## Sign-Up Activity